Mirror, Mirror on the Wall: Reflections on Custom and Clans' Integrity - By Anak Negeri

 It is being circulated through what is increasingly being described as “dark traffic”, the closed messaging channels, WhatsApp forwards, and private group chats that have become a defining feature of how information moves during the current crisis (Read also: How Social Media Has Influenced the Negeri Sembilan Crisis).

-The piece is reproduced below in both English and Bahasa Melayu.
+The piece is reproduced below in English.
 The English translation is the original author’s own and not a translation produced by this publication.

 While the “musical chairs” involving the chieftaincies in Negeri Sembilan may seem startling to the uninitiated, history reminds us that such transitions are nothing new.
 From Johol to Sungei Ujong itself, our annals are replete with instances of contested successions and the reshuffling of leadership.